lorddrago12/Pomodoro-Timer/README.md

 ## Features

 - 25-minute work sessions
-- 5-minute break sessions
-- Start, pause, and reset controls
+- Start, Stop, and Reset controls
-- Automatic session switching
+- Alert when the session ends, then reset to 25:00
 - Clean, modern UI with gradient background

 ## How to Run